albrechtcolia/the-c-programming-language-solutions/readme.md

 - 01 - Get next integer from input
 - 02 - Get next float from input
 - 03 - Concatenates two strings
+- 04 - Checks if a string occurs at the end of another string

 <b>Chapter 06</b>
 - Under development.